noorvir/dink/README.md

 ## Example

-Let's say you have two services.
-A REST API that lives in the `api` directory and React app that lives in the app directory.
+Let's say you have two services: a REST API that lives in the `api` directory, and a React app that lives in the `app` directory.

 ```
 .